Make your articulate rise course accessible

 HAZEL SEPPINGS

-Hazel has always been fascinated with creating things in her free time, and you’ll find her working on a painting or creating something from clay.
+Hazel has always been fascinated with creating things in their free time, and you’ll find them working on a painting or creating something from clay.

-While waiting for those to dry, she’s either watching her latest tv obsession, exploring the local area, or going to gigs and exhibitions.
+While waiting for those to dry, they’re either watching their latest TV obsession, exploring the local area, or going to gigs and exhibitions.

 Hazel Profile